Amir-Nassimi/Spectra-Vision-Studio/README.md

 ## Introduction

-Welcome to the Image Super Spectra Vision, a state-of-the-art platform engineered to transform image resolution through innovative super-resolution technologies.
+Welcome to the Image Spectra Vision Studio, a state-of-the-art platform engineered to transform image resolution through innovative super-resolution technologies.
 This system is not just a tool; it's a gateway to unlocking unseen details in images ranging from everyday photography to specialized fields like medical imaging and geospatial analysis.
 Our sophisticated approach, including the renowned ESRGAN model and our proprietary MultipleSR model, ensures unparalleled